hAyt3ch/arubaapi/README.md

 ### Notes
  * It really doesn't like `show running-config`.
 It will just hang and return no data.
  * Sessions will not be deleted unless `close()` is called or the `with` statement is used.
+ * Invalid commands return an HTTP 200 with no data, so there's currently no way to detect them.

 ### Example